shinoxzu/yt-dlp-api/README.md

 3. Now the web-api will be accessible at the provided address.

 Note: you can also pass the config values with environment values with `YTDLP_API` prefix.
 For example, `YTDLP_API_SERVER_URL=localhost:5000`.

+**Safety note**: The API theoretically has the capability to make some calls to the internal network.
+Therefore, you must run it from a user with no permissions, and preferably in some kind of isolated network.